-• Coursework: Students take approximately four courses each semester for the first two years, ordinarily including Theory and Method: Research Design (PSYC-301) and two semesters of Statistical Methods (PSYC-302).
+- Coursework: Students take approximately four courses each semester for the first two years, ordinarily including History, Theory and Method: Research Design (PSYC 301) and two semesters of Statistical Methods (PSYC 302).
 For Social students, this includes the Social Forum that students enroll in every semester throughout their time in residence at Clark.
-All students take a professional development seminar in their first and third year.
 In subsequent semesters in residence, students ordinarily take two or three content courses and directed studies.
 Social and Developmental students also take one semester of Advanced Statistical Methods (SEM or HLM) or Advanced Qualitative Methods.
-Clinical students take one semester of Historical Backgrounds and, additionally, are encouraged to take the Advanced Statistical Methods or the Advanced Qualitative Methods as an elective if it fits their schedule.
-A total of 16 one-semester courses is required for the Ph.D.

-- Portfolio: Students demonstrate qualification to begin dissertation work by completing a portfolio of elements totaling 6 points during the first three years.
+Clinical students are encouraged to take the Advanced Statistical Methods or the Advanced Qualitative Methods as an elective if it fits their schedule.
+A total of 16 one-semester courses is required for the Ph.D. - Portfolio: Students demonstrate qualification to begin dissertation work by completing a portfolio of elements totaling 6 points during the first three years.
 Examples of elements include conference posters, papers, journal submissions, and grant proposals.
-A committee of three faculty members is formed to work with the student in assembling a portfolio at the beginning of the student's first semester. - Independent Research Project: Students must be actively involved in research from the beginning of their graduate training.
+A committee of three faculty members is formed to work with the student in assembling a portfolio at the beginning of the student's first semester.

+- Independent Research Project: Students must be actively involved in research from the beginning of their graduate training.
 At the end of their first year, students present their work-in-progress in poster format at an annual Graduate Research Festival held in May.
 At the end of their second year, they present their work at the Festival as an oral presentation. - Ph.D.
 Dissertation: Students are granted dissertation status (i.e., they become Doctoral Candidates) by having successfully completed the necessary coursework, the statistical exams, the Independent Research Project, and the portfolio, and having defended a dissertation proposal.
 The Ph.D. dissertation is the means by which students demonstrate the ability to conduct rigorous and meaningful research.

-Summary of Program Requirements and General Timeline End of 1st year PSYC 301, PSYC 302 Present Independent Research Project (in progress) at Graduate Research Festival End of 2 nd year Present Independent Research Project (completed) at Graduate Research Festival 3 rd - 4 th years Complete Portfolio items Complete coursework (16 course credits) Present, defend, and have dissertation proposal accepted 4 th - 6 th years Present, defend, and have dissertation accepted
+Summar Summary of Program Requirements and General Timeline End of 1st year PSYC 301, PSYC 302 Present Independent Research Project (in progress) at Graduate Research Festival End of 2 nd year Present Independent Research Project (completed) at Graduate Research Festival 3 rd - 4 th years Complete Portfolio items Complete coursework (16 course credits) Present, defend, and have dissertation proposal accepted 4 th - 6 th years Present, defend, and have dissertation accepted

-\In addition to these requirements, each of the individual programs has additional training requirements (e.g., clinical training, core courses).
-See the individual program handbooks for more information.
+^{}In addition to these requirements, each of the individual programs has additional training requirements (e.g., clinical training, core courses).
+See the individual programs for more information.